PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 This JOIN is as complicated as it is due to a restriction from ClickHouse: updating data is expensive.
 In ClickHouse, updates require rewriting whole parts of the table instead of individual rows.

-Instead, the recommended approach is to use a ReplacingMergeTree or CollapsingMergeTree [TODO LINKS] table engine and handle updating logic at query-time.
+Instead, the recommended approach is to use a [ReplacingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree/) or [CollapsingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/collapsingmergetree/) table engine and handle updating logic at query-time.

 During data ingestion, when a given `distinct_id` had its `person_id` changed, PostHog emits a row with `is_deleted=1` for the old `person_id` and a new row with `is_deleted=0`.
 The above query would then resolve the `distinct_id` => `person_id` mapping at query time.